triptixnft/contracts/README.md

 # Contracts
-All contracts are locates under /cadence/contracts
+All contracts are located under /cadence/contracts

 They have to be deployed in the following order